Autonomi/CRIP-2018/README.md

 ## Registration
 Mentors can register ~~here.~~

-Students can register <a href="https://docs.google.com/forms/d/e/1FAIpQLSfZK2vgzY7yYmcAUn1l838W1Xbxt4PdIj2xnBoQY4OCwohySg/viewform">here</a>.
+Students can register ~~here.~~

-## Projects
+## Selected Students & Mentors Project wise.
-You can find the project <a href="https://github.com/Autonomi/CRIP-2018/blob/master/Projects.md">here</a>.
+You can find the final projects <a href="https://github.com/Autonomi/CRIP-2018/blob/master/Final%20Students%20%26%20Projects%20%26%20Mentors.md">here</a>.

 ## Contact Us
 You can create an issue on this Github repo to know more.